PhilReedData/PhilReedData.github.io/dhll201705/london.md

 _ROUGH_

 #### Objectives
-Analyse an aspect of an entire historical collection using a custom-built tool and begin thinking of questions to ask.
+Analyse a visual aspect of an entire historical collection using a simple tool and begin thinking of questions to ask.
+Repeat the process with another collection and a developed set of tools from another institution.

 ### Overview
 _NOTES_